Areyksat will develop significantly as the Korean government explores grand designs of a Mekong River bridge connecting Phnom Penh to Kandal Province.

 More than 50% of Phnom Penh’s current retail properties are classified as a Community Mall, making it the most prominent type of retail property, followed by shopping centres.

-However, retail podiums and arcades are also expected to increase to complement the ongoing development of large mixed-use projects.
+Retail spaces are expected to continue to dominate retail space offerings as they complement the ongoing development of large mixed-use projects.